macOS Tahoe Black Screen? Try These 8 Fixes

 Reinstall macOS

-3. Follow the steps in the setup assistant.
+2. Follow the on-screen instructions and the setup assistant.

 Conclusion

-In this post, 8 ways to fix the MacBook black screen are prepared for you.
-Go and use these methods to bring your Mac back to life.
+This post provides 8 effective ways to fix a MacBook black screen.
+Use these methods to bring your Mac back to life safely.

 Clare Phang has been captivated by the world of Apple products since the launch of the iconic iPhone in 2007.
 With a wealth of experience, Clare is your go-to source for iPhone, iPad, Mac, and all things Apple.